Selena Gomez Focuses On New Music Amid The Weeknd Romance

 Selena Gomez and The Weeknd may be spending tons of time together, but that doesn’t mean the “Same Old Love” singer is taking a break from her career.
 In fact, Gomez appears to be on the verge of releasing a new album as she tends to her new partnership with Coach.

 Last week, after months of speculation into when her potential new album would be available, Selena Gomez released her first single of the year, “It Ain’t Me.”
-A short time later, rumors began swirling in regard to how the song may be aimed at her troubled past with ex-boyfriend, Justin Bieber.
+A short time later, rumors began swirling regarding how the song may be aimed at her troubled past with ex-boyfriend, Justin Bieber.

 On February 20, Just Jared Jr. shared a report claiming that both Gomez and The Weeknd’s latest tracks could be about Bieber.
 As the outlet revealed, Selena Gomez sings, “Somewhere along the lines… We stopped seeing eye to eye… You were staying out all night… And I had enough,” in “It Ain’t Me” and even hints at her past relationship with Bieber by singing, “We were back to 17.”